ShaadHussain/Cashy_Cash_Register/README.md

 are due implementing the logic within Anvil's UI components.

-The testing framework used was pytest, and the unit tests test the change logic, the register replenishing logic, invalid input, and a variety of possible transactions for the function.
+The testing framework used was pytest, and the unit tests test the change logic, the register replenishing logic, invalid input, and a variety of possible transactions for the changemaking function.